Back to Guides

 How Atrium can frame the conversation

-Atrium can use a page like this to show that serious planning means separating residency mechanics, investment suitability, and tax implications before they are brought back together in a coordinated strategy.
+Atrium can use a page like this to show that serious planning means separating residency mechanics, investment suitability, and financial considerations before they are brought back together in a coordinated strategy.

 That reinforces the portal's authority with Americans who are trying to avoid simplistic promises and think in a more structured cross-border way.